 - Incision of the Posterior Rectus Sheath and Peritoneum

-Keep cutting, keep cutting, keep cutting.
+That's great.
+Keep cutting.
+Keep cutting.
+Keep cutting.
 Boom!
 Mm hmm, good.
 Now, that's enough.
 Hemostat?
 That's great, that was lovely.
 I don't know - it might be in the way, but no - it's good.
 Mm hmm.
 Mm hmm.
 Oh lordy, I love it.
 Let's cut the rest of this peritoneum out of the way.
 So this is the liver we'll see.
 As soon as we get in, we'll kind of tell you what's going on.
 Go ahead, cut this.
-He's thin, I mean, you know… Okay, now what's bleeding here?
+He's thin, I mean, you know...
+Okay, now what's bleeding here?

 There you go boss, peel that off.
 See through it?
 Mm hmm.
 Good.
 Yeah, that - that filmy - that's it.
 Nice.
 Uh huh, now pull that down again so you could...
 Yeah, just grab it and peel it off, nice and gentle, good.
 Uh huh Uh huh, uh huh - the stuff on top.
 Nice.
 Uh huh, good.
 Yep.
 Well, I think - your duct is around here.
 I think your artery is up here.
 Okay.
 You know, I think - I wouldn't touch that.
 That's your common duct.
 Okay.
 Yeah, yeah.
 You can do it - Metz?
 Scissors?
 Or you could just peel it away if you want.
 Yeah Uh huh, open.
 Okay, now I - that's enough, you don't have to be there.
 I think, so this is - I thought that was your artery there, but...
 Uh huh, now just spread nice and gentle.
 Once again, we're trying to find the duct, which is the important structure.
 Uh huh, how's it look?
 See, I think artery is above you there.
 And I think duct is where you're at.
 Do we have the clip?
 No, you're good man - don't force it.
 Uh huh.
 See, get this stuff off the top too.
 See that red stuff?
 Just kind of push it away - it should push away, but - see these gallbladder stuff, you can spread - that's it.
 That's nice, good.
 Good.
 Let me cut it.
 This looks like a vessel right here.
 Mr. Bovie?
 So this is the cystic duct, which is the gallbladder duct, and this is the main bile duct.
 So we can't hurt this, and this is what we want to clip and cut, right?
 This thing underneath this little blood vessel - this a blood vessel.
 This is your gallbladder.
 This is your liver.
 Mm hmm.
 Don't touch anything else.
 Scissors?
 Okay, now, get around this thing and let's clip it.
 Yeah, I'd go from known to unknown.
 Do you have the clip applier?
 Nice, okay.
 How's it look?
 Great.
 Uh huh, okay.
 I think you should be good.

 Kelly?
 One more Kelly, thanks.
 Okay, now here.
 Good.
 Here it is.
 Is it out?
 Make sure it's out because we have a 3-0 over there too.
 Yeah, it's out.
 That's good.
 Good.
 Just some muscle here.
-So we're closing the belly in layers because we opened it in layers. (coughs) God bless you, God bless you.
+So we're closing the belly in layers because we opened it in layers.
+God bless you, God bless you.
 They're all different these gallbladders, believe it or not.
 You know, the patients are different, the diseases - some is bad, some is not.
 Some are bigger and larger and deeper, and some are thin like this guy, so - he wasn't that difficult.
 That's just falciform ligament there.
 Ballooning out.
 That's it, there's your posterior sheath over there.
 Good.
 Mm hmm.
 Falciform just wants to come out to play.
 Breathing is important.
 I guess.
 There's your peritoneum.
 Okay.
 Just push the fat in.
-You can use the other end too if you want, but… It has teeth, and… That's it, nice, nice, beautiful.
+You can use the other end too if you want, but...
+It has teeth, and...
+That's it, nice.
+Nice, beautiful.
 Mm hmm, just tie it.
 Lets you close it.
 Let's make sure there's no bleeding here.
 Let's look at this now.
 It's bleeding here.
-Is there something over here?
+Is there something under here?
 That's it, yeah.
 Oh, right here.
 There it is, pumping away.
 Beautiful.
 You have something?
 No. Or you're just looking?
 No, I'm just looking.
-Okay.
+Oh - okay.
 So this should go down here.
-You see it?
+You see?
 Mm hmm.
 Mm hmm, good.
 Okay, Army-Navy?
 Army?

 So this operation, we're just finished.
 It went very well, we were lucky the patient was a thin man.
 He had a lot of disease, but we - we got through it without any problem.
 Exposure was good.
 I mean, I was happy with the procedure.
 There was no excessive bleeding, we accomplished what we wanted to do: finding the duct, controlling the duct and cutting it, finding the artery, controlling the artery, we took it off.
 We did it through a relatively small incision because the patient was thin, you know, which is almost, you know, unheard of.
 Most of the time, they're kind of big, heavy, middle-aged females.
 This was a skinny guy.
 So, we were lucky.